-Every organization wants to encourage their employees to perform to the best of their abilities, and because of this, focus on improving employee performance has become a significant factor.
+Every organization wants to encourage their employees to perform to the best of their abilities, and because of this, focusing on improving employee performance has become a strategic imperative for many organizations.
 With recruitment costs rising, organizations are encouraged to try and improve their existing employees’ performance before firing and replacing them.
 It’s simply not profitable or practical to turnover employees whenever you see a dip in performance.
 As new trends in performance management emerge every year, it can be a challenge to determine exactly what the best ways to improve employee performance actually are.
-Here, we will talk about some sure-fire easy to improve employee performance.
+Here, we will talk about some sure-fire, easy-to-improve ways to drive stellar employee performance.

 Ensure You’re Conducting Regular Reviews